Early Recovery in Thanksgiving

 Be ready with your relapse prevention plan.

 You are the only one responsible for your well-being.
 Going to a gathering ready with a plan prevents the chances of a full-blown relapse.
 Let your trusted loved ones know about your plan in the event that you slip.
 It is necessary that you do not ignore your warning signs.
-As someone who has suffered from addiction for a long time, you know in yourself what triggers you.
+As someone who has suffered from substance use disorder for a long time, you know in yourself what triggers you.
 It can be stressful interaction, seeing alcohol or drugs, being with the people you hang out with during the time you still use, and the likes.
 We have our different triggers and be alert to them.
 Be careful of what you say to your mind.
 Your thoughts can be detrimental when you are surrounded by your triggers.
 When you attend social gatherings, the tough questions and heavy emotions cannot be avoided.
 Keep in mind that it is not your job to satisfy the curious minds of the people around you.

 Hosting the event is the best option